Is the little one too thin? One third of children in Africa suffer from the consequences of chronic malnutrition. Photo: Sylvain Cherkaoui

 - Unfair trading structures: EU and US subsidize domestic agriculture, African farmers are not competitive with cheap food imports.

-- Debt trap and mismanagement: The high level of indebtedness of many African countries as well as poor governance and corruption are blocking economic development.
+- Debt trap and mismanagement: The high level of indebtedness of many African countries as well as poor governance and corruption is blocking economic development.
 Mass poverty and hunger are the consequences.

-- Diseases: The extent of the AIDS epidemic or even malaria inhibit agricultural production in Africa and take the breadwinners from families.
+- Diseases: The AIDS epidemic, as well as dieseases like malaria, inhibits agricultural production in Africa and takes breadwinners from their families.

-- Armed conflicts: Africa is a continent of trouble spots.
-Most wars worldwide rage south of the Sahara.
+- Armed conflicts: Africa has more than its share of trouble spots.
+Most wars in the world rage south of the Sahara.
 Refugee misery and hunger are the companions.

 In 2000, the 55th UN General Assembly, the Millennium Summit, took place in New York.
-On September 9, 2000, the 189 UN member states adopted a declaration with the UN Millennium Goals.
-Thus, the proportion of malnourished people should be halved by 2015.
-However, this sub-goal was narrowly missed.
-One in eight people in developing regions is starving today (12.9 percent in 2014-2016).
+On September 9, 2000, the 189 UN member states adopted a declaration with the UN Millennium Development Goals that the proportion of malnourished people should be halved by 2015.
+This goal was narrowly missed.
+One in eight people in developing regions is starving today (12.9% in 2014-2016).
 This is due in particular to the fact that the population is growing strongly in sub-Saharan African countries.

 The fight against hunger remains one of the biggest challenges facing the world community.
 By 2030, the United Nations wants to end hunger.
 This was enshrined in the Sustainable Development Goals (SDGs), which the UN adopted in 2015 as a follow-up to the Millennium Development Goals.